 Freephone: 0800 304 7084

-We also offer training to front line staff and community groups on affordable warmth, and these training sessions can be tailored to your individual needs.
-We also offer remote sessions for staff and groups through Zoom.
+We also offer information and awareness sessions to front line staff and community groups on affordable warmth, and these sessions can be tailored to your individual needs.
+Furthermore, we offer remote sessions for staff and groups through Zoom.